KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:46`

 **Description**:
-The `Paginate.prev_num` method in the `Paginate` class is likely designed to handle pagination functionality by determining or retrieving the previous page number in a sequence, allowing users to navigate to the preceding set of data or records in the context of the EeazyCRM application.
+The `Paginate.prev_num` method in the `Paginate` class is likely used to get the number of the previous page in a pagination system.
+It is called by any function or method that needs to navigate to the previous page in the pagination.

 ---